Everything you need to know about the updated Covid-19 boosters

 "I will be at the front of the line at the pharmacy getting my vaccination," said Califf, who will turn 71 next month.
 "I'm very confident about this."

 In the past, tests of variant-specific vaccines have had lackluster results.
-It's hard to know what effect these bivalent vaccines could have.
+It's hard to know how effective these bivalent vaccines could be.

 In a recent preprint study, published ahead of peer review, scientists tried to estimate this with a meta-analysis, or a study of studies.
 The gathered estimates of antibody levels after booster doses against the ancestral strains, as well as against specific variants, and tried to use those levels to predict how well the shots would work.

 They found that people got the biggest benefits from getting boosted, period.
-A booster against the ancestral strain of the virus that causes Covid-19 increased neutralizing antibodies 11-fold.
+A booster against the ancestral strain increased neutralizing antibodies 11-fold.
 The scientists estimated that would increase a person's protection against symptomatic infection over the next six months from 50% to 86.5%.

 Variant-specific boosters worked a little better, but the difference wasn't dramatic.
 After those shots, protection against symptomatic infection over the next six months rose to 90.2%, just a 4.6% increase.